 Along with unnecessary idling, avoid excessive accelerating and braking to reduce fuel consumption.
 The Oak Ridge National Laboratory found that aggressive driving (speeding, braking hard and rapid acceleration) can increase fuel use by up to 40% in stop and go traffic and up to 30% on the highway.
 The lab also found that most vehicles are reach optimal fuel efficiency at around 50 miles per hour, and each additional 5 mph increases fuel usage equivalent to paying an extra $0.19 per gallon.
 Following the speed limit and traffic laws not only increases fuel efficiency, it keeps the roadways safer and less congested for yourself and others.

-Lastly, vehicles tend to pollute less when they are warmed up, so combining errands into one swoop instead of several trips over time can positively impact fuel efficiency.
+Lastly, warm engines pollute less, so combining errands into one swoop instead of several trips over time can positively impact fuel efficiency.